 — Cheaper Force Dryer For Dogs

 If you are after a cheaper option offering a little fewer settings and controls, the B-Air Dryers Bear Power 2 High-Velocity Dryer is a nice value for money high-velocity dog dryer.
-Not the best but at this price you cannot fault it for it.
+Not the best but at this price, you cannot fault it for it.

 Thick-coated pets will enjoy the low-speed setting that you can use with of the four nozzles delivered with the B-Air: brush, cone, fluffing, and slot nozzles.
 Unlike most forced-air dryers for dogs, the B-Air has a little less force and can, therefore, offer a quieter motor (still noisy) which is ideal for dogs suffering from anxiety or high levels of stress (if you have one, make sure you also get silent dog clippers, too.)

 Customer feedbacks all over the web are good, not ecstatic, but most definitely good enough for you to buy it.
 Most complaints pertaining to the B-Air Dryer’s lifespan.
-Quite a few occasional and home groomers said that it lasted only few months.
+Quite a few occasional and home groomers said that it lasted only a few months.
 Obviously, these are just a minority but it’s important to know it before buying.
 You may be better off with a pricier dog dryer that will last you for several years.

 3. Flying Pig Stand Grooming Dryer

 — Amazing Low-Pressure Dog Dryer

 Also called carpet dryer, stand dryer, or cage dryer, this particular type of dog dryer is composed of a large blower that produces a lot of air flow at a very low pressure.
 This is a gentle way to dry sensitive dog coats.